 To subscribe to this list, send a message to listproc@lists.Colorado.EDU with the contents of your message being:

 subscribe serialem your-full-name

-To remove yourself from the list, send a message to listproc@lists.Colorado.EDU with the contents of the message being:
+To unsubscribe from the list, send a message to listproc@lists.Colorado.EDU with the contents of the message being:

 To access the list archives, see these instructions.

 A copy of 3dmod and associated files that can be run on Windows without installing IMOD or Cygwin is available here.
 The package unpacks to C:\Program Files\3dmod and a shortcut can be set up to run 3dmod from there.
 The package also includes midas, which can be useful to have on the microscope for checking rotations between magnifications.